evanmayer/julia-quickstart/README.md

 ![The result](https://github.com/evanmayer/julia-quickstart/blob/master/image4.png)

+If you want, you can get rid of that test file and folder:

+- `rm -r foo`

 That covers a good bit to get you started moving around and interacting with files.
 There's much more you can do, from scripting with `bash` commands (`bash` is a language of its own), to searching for files and strings within files, assigning values to variables, performing web-based tasks, and automating tasks and actions.
 Anything you can do on a computer with a desktop, you can find a way to do from the command line.
 Often, [things may be faster](https://www.gimp.org/tutorials/Basic_Batch/) to do on the command line, especially anything involving a lot of files in distant places, or repetitive actions.

 There are plenty of tutorials with [additional content](https://www.tutorialspoint.com/unix/) and [content that is written better](http://people.cs.uchicago.edu/~kaharris/10200/tutorials/unix/), and they cover concepts that you may eventually need.